Phi (PHI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Phi Historical Price

-According to the latest data gathered on Phi live price page, the current price of Phi is 0.006598USD.
+According to the latest data gathered on Phi live price page, the current price of Phi is 0.006293USD.
 The circulating supply of Phi(PHI) is

 In the past 24 hours, Phi has shown a price movement of